nik786/kube-learn/aws-02.md

 |                                     | - Analyze resource usage and adjust settings for optimal cost-performance balance.                                                                                        |

 ---

+Scenario: Your organization is experiencing exponential growth in data volume, leading to increased storage costs on AWS.
+How would you design a cost-effective storage solution that balances performance, scalability, and cost efficiency?

 | **Cost-Effective Storage Solution** | **Actions & Considerations**                                                                                                                                               |
 |-------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|